 El Dorado Transit understands the value of how a safety team can contribute to the overall safety performance of the agency and a stronger relationship between frontline staff and management.
-The Safety Team consists of operators, maintenance staff, supervisors, management, and the safety coordinator and will meet 8-12 times a year.

 The Safety Team is designed to maximize two-way communication by fostering a collaborative work environment to increase safety and buy in for the agency.
 The meetings will allow for current safety trends, industry trends, policies and procedures discussions and improve the risk assessment and mitigation process.